-There are three different logos that indicate to consumers when products are Red Tractor certified as outlined below.
+There are two logos that indicate to consumers when products are Red Tractor certified as outlined below.
 The application of these different logos is subject to the ingredient composition and type of product you are making a claim about.

 We have strict rules around the use of the logo and claims related to Red Tractor and we require all our licensees to proof any artwork with us ahead of any production including packaging, menus, price lists and any marketing materials.
 This enables us to ensure the logo is being correctly applied so that incorrect information is not being given to your end consumers.

 A full copy of our current logo guidelines and artwork approval process can be found in our licensee portal here.